sodascience/metasyn/docs/source/developer/file_interface.rst

 .. currentmodule:: metasyn.file

 File interfaces are used to read the original dataset and write the synthetic dataset.
-Metasyn implements currently four file readers:
+Metasyn implements currently four file interfaces:

 * :class:`CsvFileInterface`
 * :class:`ExcelFileInterface`